cnbtwriteups/kksctf-open-2019/Baby buffer overflow.md

 [+] Searching 'paac'
 [+] Found at offset 260 (big-endian search)
 ```
-Finally, by opening up the program in IDA and decompiling, we see that we need to call the win function with 0xCAFEBABE as a paramater for the program to print out the flag.
+Finally, by opening up the program in IDA and decompiling, we see that we need to call the win function with 0xCAFEBABE as a parameter for the program to print out the flag.
 Let's find the address of win.

 ```
 readelf -s baby_bof | grep win